JanHett/ml-101/chapters/0 Python Environment Setup/__PYTHON_ENV__.md

 ### The VS Code Python extension

-The easiest way to work with notebooks is by using the [VS Code Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python).
+An easy way to work with notebooks is by using the [VS Code Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python).
 Go ahead and install it before we continue.

 With this extension, you can open the Jupyter notebook titled `scrabble.ipynb`.
 It contains instructions for how to use it.